← Back to Learn

 The path that trips people up because it lives in a different section of the portal.
 Blocking a download from Workday to a personal laptop is not an "Inline web traffic" policy.
 It's an "Enterprise apps and Devices" policy under "Managed cloud apps".

-MDCA reverse-proxies the app session and Edge for Business handles the in-browser controls (download, copy/paste, print, screen capture).
-It works on both managed and unmanaged devices, as long as the user is signed into the Edge work profile.
+Edge for Business handles the in-browser controls directly (download, in-browser copy/paste between tabs, print, screen capture).
+Sessions that can't use in-browser protection fall back to the MDCA reverse proxy - same enforcement, different mechanism.
+Works on both managed and unmanaged devices, as long as the user is signed into the Edge work profile.
 Apps covered are Entra-connected SaaS: Workday, ServiceNow, Salesforce, SAP SuccessFactors, Atlassian, custom apps.

 Included in E5, no PAYG.
 It's the only inline path that isn't billed per request.
 In exchange there's more to set up than the other two.